Special Educational Needs & Disabilities

 The school may support your child in a variety of ways depending on their individual needs.
 The first way is within the class, where learning tasks will be matched to your child’s needs and will be overseen by the class teacher.
 An additional provision may be through targeted small group work that takes place out of the classroom.
 Your child’s targets will be set by the class teacher in collaboration with the SENCO.
 A further level of provision may involve your child working individually with a member of staff to meet specific targets.

-These targets may be set out in an ILP (Individual Learning Plan) or an IPP (Individual Provision Plan) or be recorded on the school’s Provision Map.
-These detail support that is additional to or different from that provided as part of the School’s usual differentiated curriculum.
-All children on the SEND Register will also have a Pupil Profile detailing what is important to them, their hopes for the future, how we can help them and their school champions.
+Children with an Education, Health and Care Plan (EHCP) will have their targets set out in an Individual Learning Plan (ILP).
+These detail support that is additional to, or different from, that provided as part of the school’s usual differentiated curriculum.
+All children on the SEND Register will also have a Pupil Passport detailing what is important to them, their hopes for the future, how we can help them and their school champions.
+This document will also detail any short-term targets that have been set and any interventions/additional support being given.

 3. How will the curriculum be matched to my child’s needs?